Libby Lawrence 11/16/2020

 Libby calls bullshit.
 The passage says exactly what it says.
 It’s about choosing a good wife.

 Another one of the readings was the Parable of the Talents.
 Matthew 25:14-30.
 Yeah, Preacher skipped THAT one completely – of course.
 So he took a passage where a mother is telling her son what kind of wife to choose and makes it all about how this was describing about how church members are to behave, and how Jesus chose US and loves US, because we are his wife.
-He even made comments about how communion is how we are intimate . . . in a perfectly holy way . . . !
-And don’t miss another part of what he’s saying, that we are chosen and special and most of the rest of humanity is NOT . . . chosen.
+He even made comments about how communion is our holy intimacy.
+And whenever anyone brags about being chosen, I always wonder about all the ones who are NOT chosen.